dhruvmaindola227/intellij-community/README.md

 3. _**Speed Tip:**_ If you have enough RAM on your computer, [configure the compiler settings](https://www.jetbrains.com/help/idea/specifying-compilation-settings.html) to enable the "Compile independent modules in parallel" option.
 Also, increase build process heap size:
-   * if you use IntelliJ IDEA 2020.3 or newer, set "User-local build process heap size" to 2048.
+   * If you use IntelliJ IDEA 2020.3 or newer, set "User-local build process heap size" to 2048.
-   * if you use IntelliJ IDEA 2020.2 or older, copy value from "Shared build process VM options" to "User-local build process VM options" and add `-Xmx2G` to it.
+   * If you use IntelliJ IDEA 2020.2 or older, copy value from "Shared build process VM options" to "User-local build process VM options" and add `-Xmx2G` to it.

     These changes will greatly reduce compilation time.